 It is a common misconception that we need to somehow form the bubble, like you do when you blow and smoke ring.
 But because we are diving with compressed gas, as the round (Sharp and Short) bubble moves upwards through the water column, physics takes care of the rest.
 As we know, the compressed air we breathe while diving expands when it goes up through the column.
 As this occurs it naturally forms a circulation in the bubble folding the expanding in on itself.
 As this occurs a hole form in the middle of the bubble and the Perfect Blown Bubble ring forms.

 How to Blow Bubble Rings Tips

 - If there is little to no turbidity (Partials) in the water, your attempt to Blow bubble rings will be more successful.

 - If there is little to no water movement, your attempt to blow bubble rings will also be more successful.

 - The first few attempts from your single inhale have a higher chance of success then at the end of your breath.

-- Get your buddies to watch you do it, because if it work perfectly and you Blow the perfect Bubble ring, they will not even see it and never believe you anyways.
-So take turns at attempts.
+- Get your buddies to watch you do it, because if it works perfectly and you Blow the perfect Bubble ring, they will not even see it and never believe you anyway.
+So, take turns at attempts.

 Good luck, and just remember take your time with the preparation prior to blowing your first bubble.
 That way you increase the chance it will work straight off the bat.
 Have fun!